nxskok/stad29-notes/slides_d29.md

 * There *is* an effect of filter type for medium cars.
-Look at means to investigate:
+Look at means to investigate (over).

-{\footnotesize
+## Mean noise for each filter type

+\ldots for medium engine size:

 ```r
 autonoise %>%